Magic1122/CFLMS-Bakos_CodeReview12/README.md

 You have also option to use sidebar widgets.

 The Theme has search and pagination also integrated.
-On the homepage u have the option to customise the Showcase section (picture, header, paragraph and button).
+On the front-page u have the option to customise the Showcase section (picture, header, paragraph and button).
 Have Fun with the Theme!